Understanding Trauma

 Families may notice:

-• regression in skills and/or sudden changes in behaviour
+• Regression in skills or sudden changes in behaviour

 At Chrysalis Psychology & Wellbeing, we provide developmentally sensitive support that helps young people understand their feelings, build emotional safety, and develop tools to navigate daily life.

-How Chrysalis Psychology & Wellbeing provides Trauma Supports
+How Chrysalis Psychology & Wellbeing Helps With Trauma

 EMDR (Eye Movement Desensitisation and Reprocessing)

-CBT-T is an evidence-based therapy that helps individuals understand how trauma affects their thoughts, emotions, and behaviours.
-It supports people to gently process trauma memories, develop healthier thinking patterns, reduce avoidance, and rebuild a sense of safety and control.
-CBT-T is structured, collaborative, and effective for both single-incident and complex trauma.
+CBT-T helps individuals understand how trauma affects their thoughts, emotions, and behaviours.
+It supports people to gently process trauma memories and rebuild a sense of safety and control.

 We start by building grounding strategies, regulation skills, and stability before working on deeper trauma material.